Andrew Vaughn Player Props: White Sox vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 16th in the league.
+- The 8.4 strikeouts per nine innings compiled by the Pirates pitching staff ranks 19th in the league.

-- The Pirates' 4.28 team ERA ranks 14th across all league pitching staffs.
+- The Pirates' 5.14 team ERA ranks 21st among all MLB pitching staffs.

-- Pirates pitchers combine to give up 13 total home runs at a rate of 1.9 per game (to rank 25th in baseball).
+- Pirates pitchers combine to give up 13 total home runs at a clip of 1.6 per game (to rank 21st in baseball).

-- Velasquez (0-1) gets the start for the Pirates, his second of the season.
+- Oviedo (0-0) gets the start for the Pirates, his second of the season.

-- His last appearance was on Sunday against the Cincinnati Reds, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- The right-hander last appeared on Monday against the Boston Red Sox, when he went 4 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.